bpuig/laravel-subby/docs/models/plan-subscription-model.md

 You can subscribe a user (or any model correctly traited) to a plan by using the `newSubscription()` function available in the `HasSubscriptions` trait.
-First, retrieve an instance of your subscriber model, which typically will be your user model and an instance of the plan your user is subscribing to.
+First, retrieve an instance of your subscriber model, which typically will be your user model, and an instance of the plan your user is subscribing to.
 Once you have retrieved the model instance, you may use the `newSubscription` method to create the model's subscription.

 ```php